Do Go On - 541 - The Freedom House Ambulance Service

 Okay, yeah, great.

-Well, we'll edit that out.
+We'll edit that out.

 Okay, thank you.

-So, yeah, this section is show we go through a bunch of different things talking mainly about our great patrons and how, you know, they lift us up.
+talking mainly about our great patrons and how, you know, they lift us up.
+They're the wind

-And the first thing we like to do is the fact quote a question section, which is for the Sydney
+beneath our wings.
+That's right.
+And the first thing we like to do is the fact quote a question

-And this section actually has a jingle, go somewhere like this.
+has a jingle, go somewhere like this.
+Fact quote or question.
+Ding.
+I always remembers the ding

-I always remembers the ding and she always remembers the sing.
+and she always remembers the sing.

-And the way this works is, if you're on the Sydney Schaenberg level or above, you get to
+if you're on the Sydney-Shonberg level or above,

-And then, yeah, I read them out.
+And then, yeah, I read them out without pre-reading.

 No pre-reading done here at all.

-And the first one, this week comes from Paul McNally.
+And the first one this week comes from Paul McNally.

 I don't know if I mention that.

-Paul's title is Chief of Delivering of Shady Side Eye to Wildly Incorrect Statements.
+Paul's title is Chief of Delivering of Shady Side Eye

 Oh.